bbchk/personal_config/README.md

 can i melt glass with gas flame shooter?

 - embed in steel frame?
+YES on the middle with resin for vibration resistance
 - we need vibration resistence
 - we need some template that we could fill with resin and cut if off after two glass pieces are bond
 - go to epicenter and ask an advice